Mankind vs. The Undertaker: Mankind's two falls

-According to both Foley, Calaway and Prichard, the second bump through the cell roof was completely unplanned, Calaway would later say that he thought Foley was legitimately dead following the second fall, and asked Funk to check if he was still alive, while Foley would describe Ross' commentary as "not part of a wrestling match, but a legitimate cry for my well-being".
+According to Foley, Calaway and Prichard, the second bump through the cell roof was completely unplanned, Calaway would later say that he thought Foley was legitimately dead following the second fall, and asked Funk to check if he was still alive, while Foley would describe Ross' commentary as "not part of a wrestling match, but a legitimate cry for my well-being".
 Foley later said that the only reason he survived the fall was because he did not take the chokeslam properly, as he had been too exhausted to lift his body weight in response to the chokehold.
 In his memoir Have a Nice Day: A Tale of Blood and Sweatsocks, Foley called it both the best and worst chokeslam he ever took, saying that despite its looks, he would have likely died if he had landed properly.

 Foley would later explain that the roof of the cell was supposed to sag sufficiently so that The Undertaker could kick Mankind through, allowing him to dangle by his feet and eventually fall in a rotation to land on his front.
+This is supported by Prichard, who claimed that the original plan was for Calaway to chokeslam Foley at least three times, which would cause the roof of the cage to gradually collapse to a safe distance above the ring.
 Years later, Calaway would note that just before executing the chokeslam, he had been standing with his left foot on the same panel that Mankind fell through, but decided to place it on the support bar the panel was attached to have more stability for lifting Mankind.
 Writing in his autobiography More Than Just Hardcore, Funk wrote "watching from the back, I thought he was dead.
 I ran out here and looked down at him, still lying in the ring where he'd landed.
 His eyes weren't rolled back in his head, but they looked totally glazed over, like a dead fish's eyes".
 In 2021, McMahon told A&E that he was "freaked out" by the incidents.